Filling the house with the smell of freshly baking waffles is a sure-fire way of getting everyone up and out of bed.

 1. Cuisinart WAF-300 Belgian Waffle Maker

-Some waffle makers are just waffle makers, but not the Cuisinart Breakfast Central–it’s capable of making four evenly-baked crispy waffles at a time.
-Replace the waffle plates with pancake ones, and you can use the four circular recesses for pancakes, buns, sausage patties, or even perfectly-round eggs.
+It is capable of making 4 evenly-baked crispy waffles at a time.
+Replace the waffle plates with the pancake ones and you can use the 4 circular recesses for pancakes, buns, sausage patties, and perfectly-round eggs.

-The brushed stainless steel casing will compliment any kitchen decor, but if yours is cluttered it can be stored upright.
+The brushed stainless steel casing would compliment any kitchen decor but if space is at a premium, it can be stored upright.

-The best part about this waffle maker has to be the plates–all top and bottom ones click out with the press of a button.
-Even better, they can be cleaned in the dishwasher.
-No more struggling to remove sticky batter or cheese!
+The best part about this waffle maker has to be the plates, all top and bottom plates click out with one press of a button.
+They can be put into the dishwasher for fast and easy cleanup.
+No more struggling to remove baked-on batter or cheese!

-We loved the angled base plate because when any excess batter drips onto your countertop, it’s so much easier to clean up than if it were stuck to the machine.
+We loved the angled base plate, any excess batter drips onto the countertop where it is a million times easier to wipe than if it were baked onto the exterior of the machine.

-Overall, this is a high-quality product that should be the centerpiece of your family’s breakfast routine.
+Overall, this is a high-quality product that could be the centerpiece of the family’s breakfast routine.

 2. George Foreman 7-in-1 Waffle Maker

-Few waffle and griddle machines come with an adjustable temperature gauge, but this one does!
-It allows you to get perfect results every time.
+Few waffle and grill machines come with an adjustable temperature gauge.
+This one does!
+It allows you to get prefect results every time.
 You want a perfectly seared steak?
-Then use the highest setting and within a minute or two your steak will have perfect grill marks and a great taste.
+Then use the highest setting and within a minute or 2 your steak will have perfect grill marks and a great taste.

-Both the grill and griddle plates are PTFE and PFOA-free and have very impressive non-stick surfaces.
+Both the grill and griddle plates are ceramic-coated, they are PTFE and PFOA free and have very impressive non-stick capabilities.

-As we have come to expect with George Foreman grills, the emphasis is on healthier eating.
+As we have come to recognize with George Foreman grills, the emphasis is on healthier eating.
 This machine is no exception; the downward slope allows excess fat and grease to drain away into the drip tray, leaving you with guilt-free food.

 It also features an adjustable hinge.
-Sandwiches or burritos with lots of fillings, burritos or thick chicken and steaks, will all fit easily in the grill.
+Sandwiches on crusty bread with lots of fillings, burritos or thick chicken and steaks, will all fit easily in the grill.

 This is a very useful piece of equipment that grills, broils, griddles, and bakes.
-It makes tasty traditional waffles too, and every home should own one!
+Don’t forget, it makes wonderful, traditional waffles too, every home should own one!

 3. KRUPS Belgian Waffle Maker

-The Krups reputation is what motivated us to review this waffle maker.
+The Krups reputation is what led us to review this waffle maker.
 Thankfully, the waffles it prepares are every bit as impressive as the brand.

-It can make up to four waffles at a time, the recesses seem deeper than most and as such, will make for thicker waffles.
+Up to 4 waffles can be made at a time, the recesses seem deeper than most and as such, will make for thicker waffles.
 Each one is at least ¾ of an inch deep.

-The die-cast plates have a high-grade, non-stick surface that ensure that a single spray of oil will be enough to ensure the perfect waffle easily slides off them every time.
+The die-cast plates have a high-grade, non-stick surface that means the very occasional spray of oil will be enough to ensure the perfect waffle easily slides off them every time.

-When a kitchen appliance receives the Good Housekeeping seal of approval, as this one has, you know that you’re getting a great addition to your cookware collection.
+When a kitchen appliance receives the Good Housekeeping seal of approval, as this has, you know that you’re getting a great addition to your cookware selection.

-With a fully-adjustable dial that has five settings, you can customize your crispy Belgian waffles every time you make them.
+With a fully-adjustable dial with 5 settings, you can be sure of getting crispy Belgian waffles to your exact preference every time.

 4. Hamilton Beach Flip Belgian Waffle Maker

-If you’re the type of person who’s impressed by a kitchen gadget and who loves fluffy waffles, then this could be the best best flip waffle maker you could buy.
+If you’re the type of person who is impressed by a kitchen gadget and who loves fluffy waffles, then this could be the best best flip waffle maker for you.

 Simply pour your prepared batter into the heated waffle maker and flip the handle.
-This allows all of the mixture to fill the grids so that every bit of it will come into contact with the cooking surface.
+This allows all of the mixture to fill the grids and every bit of it will come into contact with the cooking surface.

-In three or four minutes, depending on your chosen color setting, you will have a thick and crispy Belgian waffle.
+In 3 or 4 minutes, depending on your chosen color setting, you will have a thick and crispy Belgian waffle.

-The flipping handle was designed with stay-cool technology and also folds away for easy, compact storage.
+The flipping handle has been designed with stay-cool technology.
+It also folds away for easy, compact storage.

 5. George Foreman Evolve Grill and Waffle Plates

-This George Foreman grill and waffle maker offers everything that you’d expect from the brand and more.
+This George Foreman Grill and waffle maker offers everything that you could expect from the brand and more.

-It has a sloped cooking surface that drains away up to 42% excess fat, a floating hinge that helps thicker meats and large sandwiches fit inside, and removable plates for easy cleanup.
+The sloped cooking surface to drain away up to 42% excess fat, the floating hinge so that thicker meats and large sandwiches will fit, and the removable plates for easy cleanup.

-We love its 500-degree searing burst.
-For 90 seconds, the grill will give off a blast of heat that will give your food a tasty seared crust, which is usually an impossible feat for grilling machines.
+We love the 500-degree Searing Burst.
+For 90 seconds, the grill will give a blast of heat that will give your food a lovely, tasty seared crust, not usually possible with grilling machines.

 Evolve is a whole cooking system.
-This model arrives with the grill plate and a set of waffle pans, but there are a series of add-ons that can be purchased to bolster the system.
-An omelet tray, deep-dish pan, muffin pan, and griddle are just some of the options available to the user.
+This model arrives with the grill plate and a set of waffle pans, but there are a series of add ons that can be purchased to build the system.
+An omelet tray, deep-dish pan, muffin pan, and a griddle are just some of the options available for true versatility.

-This is possibly the best commercial waffle maker, oven and healthy cooking griddle on the market, and it’s easy to operate too!
+This is possibly the best commercial waffle maker, oven and healthy cooking griddle available, and it is easy to operate!

 6. Secura Belgian Waffle Maker

-If you liked the idea of the best flip waffle maker, check out this machine.
-Secura has designed a machine that rotates 360 degrees so that all of the batter inside can spread and cook evenly.
+If you like the idea of the best flip waffle maker, take a look at this.
+Secura has designed a machine that rotates through 360 degrees enabling all of the batter to spread and cook evenly.

-Also, its locking clip ensures that all of the batter stays inside, and so does the heat, resulting in lovely and crisp Belgian waffles every time.
+The locking clip ensures all of the batter stays inside, and so does the heat, resulting in lovely and crisp Belgian waffles every time.

-The entire machine is easy to take apart allowing the user easy access from every angle to make cleaning a fast and simple cleaning process.
+The entire machine is easy to take apart allowing the user easy access from every angle to make cleaning a fast and simple process.
 Whether by hand or in the dishwasher, minimal work will be required.

-Lights flash to when the machine has reached your desired temperature and again when your waffle is ready, you will soon learn whether you prefer to wait an extra minute or 2 before your crust color is reached.
+Lights flash to tell you when the machine has reached temperature and when your waffle is ready, you will soon learn whether you prefer to wait an extra minute or 2 before your crust color is reached.

 7. All-Clad Belgian Waffle Maker

 If you own a cafe or restaurant and are looking for a waffle maker that may be constantly ‘on show’ to your customers then you should read on.

-The All-Clad Belgian Waffle Maker is a thing of beauty, with a polished stainless body and chunky handle that looks classy and elegant.
+It is a thing of beauty, with a polished stainless body and a chunky handle that manages to look classy and elegant.

-This tool’s advanced heating technology ensures fast and even cooking, which is ideal for any busy business or family kitchen.
+The advanced heating technology ensures fast and even cooking, ideal for busy business or a family kitchen.

-It has a steam release valve that prevents condensation build-up and soggy waffles.
-Release the steam while cooking for perfectly crisp and fluffy waffles every time.
+There is a steam release valve.
+This prevents condensation build-up which makes waffles soggy.
+Release the steam for perfectly crisp and fluffy, thick waffles every time.

-Its removable plates have a non-stick coating for effortless waffle removal.
-They almost fall right off!
+The removable plates have a non-stick coating that gives effortless waffle removal, they almost fall off.

-Also, LED lights when you should pour the batter and when the waffles are ready.
-Don’t worry if you’re in a busy kitchen–it emits a beep loud enough for you to hear across the room.
+LED lights indicate optimal time to put the batter in and when the waffles are ready.
+Don’t worry if you’re in a busy kitchen, there is a beep loud enough for you to hear too.